milan-pavkov/milan-pavkov/README.md

 <br />

-Hi, I am a full-stack developer having more than 8+ years of experience in building web and mobile applications.
+Hi!
+I am a full-stack developer having more than 8+ years of experience in building web and mobile applications.
+I'm a full stack, polyglot developer who is constantly learning how to make web/hybrid apps faster, leaner, and perfectly designed.
 I have worked on +30 CMS, CRM, Mobile, Analysis, Blockchain, eCommerce sites so far.